-I smoked maybe once a day and knew that no smoking was best.
+I smoked about once a day and knew that even once a day was once too much.
 Of course, I tried quitting.
-I had successes but never for more than a month or so.
-Finally I decided that I would never quit.
+What smoker doesn’t?
+I had successes, but never for more than a month or so.
+Finally, I decided that I would never quit.
 Instead, I decided that I would take a year off.
 After a year, I could go and buy a carton if I wanted to.
-Well, I spent my year never even thinking about smoking.
-Somehow, for me, this little mind trick just removed the question from my brain.
-A year later, I actually bought a cigarette.
+I was surprised that my year off was easy.
+After my first genuflections, I never thought about smoking.
+Somehow, for me, this little mind trick removed the question from my habits and yearning.
+A year later, I bought a cigarette.
 (You could buy singles for seventy-five cents were I lived).
-It didn’t kill me but it had certainly lost its appeal.
-It stunk and tasted lousy and I didn’t want to spend the money on it.
+It didn’t kill me but had lost any appeal.
+It stunk and tasted lousy, and I didn’t want to spend the money on it.
 I’ve never smoked since.

 My buddy PE quit in a single day.
-He was a navy man and bought smokes at the commissary.
-One day he walked in and the price of a carton had jumped from about twenty to thirty bucks and he refused to pay that much.
+He was a navy man and bought smokes at the commissary for pennies a carton.
+It gave him something to do undersea for months at a time.
+One day he walked into the store, and the price of a carton had jumped from about twenty to thirty bucks, and he refused to pay that much.
 He claims to have never smoked since and I’ve never seen him light up.
-His tightwad habits saved him from his nicotine habit.
+In his battle of habits, the tightwad won over smoking.
+Bully for him.

-AG tried quitting all kinds of ways.
-What worked for him was buying a book.
-It was about how tobacco companies use all kinds of fillers and chemicals to make their products cheaper and more addictive.
+AG tried quitting all kinds of ways for years.
+What worked for him was a book.
+It was about how tobacco companies use all sorts of fillers and chemicals to make their products cheaper and more addictive.
 I still don’t know how true it is – nicotine delivered in small, regular doses is fantastically addictive – but it worked for him.
-He was incensed for a year and vowed to never pay those asses a dime again.
+He was angry for a year and vowed to never pay those bastards a dime again.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!